theclub11/DataWhiz/README.md

 2. **Follow the on-screen instructions:**

-   * A launch animation will appear in your terminal before the GUI window opens.
+   * You'll briefly see a launch animation in your terminal before the GUI window opens.
    * On the initial screen, select either "Mobile Number Lookup" or "CNIC Lookup".
    * Enter the mobile number or CNIC into the input field.
    * Click the "Search" button to retrieve information.